anant-bhagat/Retail-sql-Analysis/README.md

 ### 🔹 Business Analysis
 - Total sales and profit calculation
-- Sales analysis by region
+- Sales performance by region
 - Profitability analysis by category and sub-category
 - Identification of loss-making sub-categories
 - Top customers based on sales contribution